lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     the simulations, with O and H of H2O having indexes 3 and 4, respectively.
 There will also be 1 bond type and 1 angle type.
-The extra bond, extra angle, and extra special lines also need to be added for memory allocation.
+The extra bond, extra angle, and extra special lines are here for memory allocation.

+..  container:: justify

     We can continue to fill in the
     *input.lammps* file, by adding the system definition: